Teksta versija

 9) [17 June 2010];

-10) to suspend or restrict the use of subterranean depths, if geological formations, meteorites, archaeological or other objects significant for science, culture and environmental protection have been discovered, as well as immediately notify the issuer of the permit or licence, if necessary - the State Inspection for Heritage Protection, regarding the find.
+10) to suspend or restrict the use of subterranean depths if geological formations, meteorites, archaeological or other objects significant for science, culture, and environmental protection have been discovered, and also to immediately notify the issuer of the permit or licence, if necessary, the National Heritage Board, of the find.
 If further use of subterranean depths endangers or damages these objects, the use of subterranean depths must be discontinued;

 11) to manage the waste from extraction in accordance with the procedures for the management of waste from extractive industries specified by the Cabinet;